🌟 Why Sugar Waxing Is Taking Over Waxing: A Modern Beauty Trend Explained

 Waxing: Hot wax is applied in the direction of hair growth and removed against it, which can lead to broken hairs, more discomfort, and increased risk of ingrown hairs.

-Sugaring: The paste is applied against the direction of hair growth and removed with it — making it gentler on the hair follicle and less painful overall.
+Sugar Waxing: The paste is applied against the direction of hair growth and removed with it — making it gentler on the hair follicle and less painful overall.
 It also adheres only to dead skin and hair, not live skin cells, which means less trauma and redness.

-✅ Winner: Sugaring
+✅ Winner: Sugar Waxing

 3. Less Painful Experience

-✅ Winner: Sugaring
+✅ Winner: Sugar Waxing

 4. Easier Cleanup